 Jabuti Theatre aim to entertain, educate and inspire creativity in people of all ages from all backgrounds using innovative, engaging and accessible theatre.

-Rachael Macintyre, Artistic Director, has an incredible enthusiasm for nurturing creativity through performance as well as a strong interest in sustainable, environmentally aware art.
-From her multi-disciplinary background come performances, workshops and installations that engage and inspire.
+Rachael Macintyre, Artistic Director, has an incredible enthusiasm for nurturing creativity through performance as well as a strong interest in politically engaged art, particularly for children.
+From her multi-disciplinary background come performances, workshops, and installations that captivate and inspire.

 “I am fascinated by the possibilities that come from sharing ideas and expertise and also the challenges that come with this.
 Aerial in particular is very interesting when thinking about how to transfer this traditional circus skill into something that blends with storytelling in a theatrical sense.
 It is both challenging and exhilarating to see the possibilities and limits that come from using this art form in performance.